syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

     search-trash: Windows Recycle Bin INFO2 file (Win2k - WinXP)

 Okay, so it's an INFO2 recycle bin file.
-I'm not too sure what it is but after briefly looking at the file contents using `less`, there were several strings which are quite contiguous but the remainder were mainly binary values.
+I'm not too sure what it is but after briefly looking at the file contents using `less`, there were several parts which are clearly strings but the remainder were mainly binary values.
 Let's see if the flag is directly visible in the file using `strings`:

     $ strings search-trash